chrisalexander0617/carbon-frontend/README.md

 # Carbon Data Frontend
 This is the front end tier of a small project that visually displays methane and carbonmonoxide data by country on different charts.

+## Technologies
+- Material UI v5
+- TypeScript
+- Axios
+- Redux

 ## Get started

-In the project directory, you can run:

 ### Install Packages
 `yarn install` to install all the packages required to run this repo locally.